 Craigslist– Always an option when selling items.
 There is no listing fee and you can sell just about anything.
 (Always use caution and consider safety first when selling to unknown buyers!)

 Don’t you already feel a weight lifted off your shoulders?
-In a few easy steps you are able to get rid of old toys, helping children in need, and getting more space in your home.
+In a few easy steps, you are able to get rid of old toys, help children in need, and get more space in your home.
 Whew!